divasatanica/Take-home-test-frontend/README.md

 # Frontend Engineer Coding Challenge

 This project involves building a **mini-invoicing dashboard** where users can view and manage invoices.
-The goal is to create a responsive web app that aligns with the design and branding of [Attelas.ai](https://attelas.ai).
+The goal is to create a responsive web app that aligns with the design and branding of [Attelas.ai](https://attelas.ai). (you can take inspiration from the design at [Attelas.ai](https://attelas.ai)).

 ## Task Overview